 8. Stopover at the Dreiländereck, Three-Country Border, Aachen

-In the Southwest of Aachen, lies a three-country point between the Netherlands, Germany, and Belgium.
-The lines converge at the Vaalseberg summit lying in a 320-meter hill.
+A three-country point between the Netherlands, Germany, and Belgium lies in the Southwest of Aachen.
+The lines converge at the Vaalseberg summit, lying on a 320-meter hill.
 The hill is the highest point of the mainland Netherlands.

 Marked by a waist-high obelisk, the border is a great place to do the clichéd thing of linking hands across three counties.
 You can go up with a transparent lift to get to this 50-meter high point, an amazing viewpoint to see the Tour Badouin on the Belgian side and Wilhemina Tower on the Dutch side.